Charly Arnolt: ESPN

 Charly joined ESPN in September 2018.
 She provided updates on SportsCenter and hosted SportsCenter show on Snapchat.
 A couple of months later, she hosted First Take for the first time after someone in the talent department asked her what she wanted to do at the network if she had her choice.
 After she made a favorable impression in late December 2018 she received more opportunities to First Take and cemented her role as the primary fill in host.

 Arnolt was also part of the First Take, Her Take podcast on ESPN.
 The weekly show, which also featured Kimberley Martin and Elle Duncan, had the same format as the television show.
 The podcast allowed all three of them to discuss other topics about their lives and culture.

 Arnolt additionally also regularly appeared on SportsNation on ESPN+ as well as other shows on the streaming service, although she acknowledged that it had been difficult to make sure there was no conflict between her WWE and ESPN schedules.
 She completed her move from the WWE to ESPN.

 Arnolt debuted as a fight interviewer at UFC on ESPN: dos Anjos vs. Fiziev on July 9, 2022.

 On April 27, 2024, she became the first female ring announcer in UFC history, temporarily replacing Joe Martínez, who was reportedly ill.

 OutKick

-In April 2023, Arnolt left ESPN and joined the Clay Travis founded sports, news, and right-wing politics multimedia platform OutKick, saying "Cancel culture doesn’t exist here.
+In April 2023, Arnolt left ESPN and joined Clay Travis founded sports, news, and right-wing politics multimedia platform OutKick, saying "Cancel culture doesn’t exist here.
 I speak freely".